tyto-sec/tyto-sec/README.md

 ########  ########## ########   ########  ###    ### ###########     ###        ###

 Hi my name is Victor.
 This account was made so I can upload pentest related content on github.
-I hope you enjoy.

 Currently my tech stack is: